apache/beam/sdks/python/apache_beam/yaml/README.md

       topic: anotherPubSubTopic
 ```

-Note that the `Sql` operation itself often a from of aggregation, and applying
+Note that the `Sql` operation itself is often a from of aggregation, and
-a windowing which will cause all grouping to be done per window.
+applying a windowing (or consuming an already windowed input) will cause all
+grouping to be done per window.

 ```
 pipeline: